Virus-V/freertos-fuck-sca/README.md

 ## License

-This library is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file.
+This library is licensed under the GPLv3 License.
+See the [LICENSE](LICENSE) file.